-More than 100 days after the crisis in Ukraine escalated, the situation remains dire for children and their families.
+More than six months after the crisis in Ukraine escalated, the situation remains dire for children and their families.
 The conflict in Ukraine has caused the fastest and largest displacement of people in Europe since World War II.
 The scale of destruction and impacts of attacks on civilian infrastructure, hospitals, schools are utterly shocking.

 Whenever children are forced to flee their home, there is a risk that children will become separated from their families.
 Additional risks of sexual exploitation and abuse, gender-based violence and human trafficking are also of grave concern.

 Since our founding in 1919, Save the Children has worked tirelessly to provide refugees with life-saving assistance.
 Together with Save the Children Action Network, we support refugee advocacy to make sure refugees' rights are realized.
 Today, we are working inside Ukraine and at the borders of neighboring countries to support the immediate needs of children and their families fleeing violence in Ukraine.

 Your donation today to the Children's Emergency Fund can help us reach children in Ukraine, Ukraine refugee children and children around the world who are caught in the middle of armed conflict.